intel/QAT_Engine/README.md

     Quickassist Technology.
 When disabled, these operations are performed using the CPU (disabled by default).

+--disable-qat_warnings/--enable-qat_warnings
+    Disable/Enable warnings to aid debugging.
+Warning: This option should never be left on in a production environment as it may introduce side channel timing attack vulnerabilities (disabled by default).

 --disable-qat_debug/--enable-qat_debug
     Disable/Enable debug output to aid debugging.
+This will also enable the warning messages above.
 Warning: This option should never be enabled in a production environment as it may output private key information to the console/logs and may also introduce side channel timing attack vulnerabilities (disabled by default).

---disable-qat_warnings/--enable-qat_warnings
+--disable-qat_mem_warnings/--enable-qat_mem_warnings
-    Disable/Enable warnings to aid debugging.
+    Disable/Enable warnings from the userspace memory management code to aid debugging.
 Warning: This option should never be left on in a production environment as it may introduce side channel timing attack vulnerabilities (disabled by default).

 --disable-qat_mem_debug/--enable-qat_mem_debug
     Disable/Enable debug output from the userspace memory management code to aid debugging.
+This will also enable the warning messages above.
 This option produces quite verbose output hence why it is separate to the standard debug.
 Warning: This option should never be enabled in a production environment as it may output private key information to the console/logs and may also introduce side channel timing attack vulnerabilities (disabled by default).

---disable-qat_mem_warnings/--enable-qat_mem_warnings
-    Disable/Enable warnings from the userspace memory management code to aid debugging.
-Warning: This option should never be left on in a production environment as it may introduce side channel timing attack vulnerabilities (disabled by default).

 --disable-multi_thread/--enable-multi_thread
     Disable/Enable an alternative way of managing within userspace the pinned contiguous memory allocated by the qat_contig_mem driver.
 This alternative method will give improved performance in a multi-threaded environment by making the slab pools thread local to avoid locking between threads.
     Although this can give better performance there are several drawbacks such as the memory slabs will be utilized less efficiently, and you cannot allocate in one thread and free in another thread.
 Running in this mode also does not support processes that fork (disabled by default).

 --disable-qat_mux/--enable-qat_mux
-    Disable/Enable support for building using the Mux mode of the Intel&reg; Quickassist Technology Driver.
-Mux mode allows you to mix Intel&reg; Communications Chipset 8900 to 8920 Series hardware and Intel&reg; Communications Chipset 8925 to 8955 Series hardware within the same system using a common driver interface.
+    Disable/Enable support for building using the Mux mode of the Intel&reg;
+    Quickassist Technology Driver.
+Mux mode allows you to mix Intel&reg;
+    Communications Chipset 8900 to 8920 Series hardware and Intel&reg;
+    Communications Chipset 8925 to 8955 Series hardware within the same system using a common driver interface.
 You should only specify this option if using a mixture of hardware (disabled by default).

 --with-cc-opt="parameters"
     Sets additional parameters that will be added to the CFLAGS variable at compile time.

 --with-ld-opt="parameters"
     Sets additional parameters that will be used during linking.